AndreMorais98/AndreMorais98/README.md

 ### Hi there <img src="https://github.com/AndreMorais98/AndreMorais98/blob/main/images/hand_wave.gif" width="10px">

 - I’m André, a software engineeer based in Braga, Portugal.
-- I graduated from University of Minho and now I am taking my master's in **Network management and virtualization** and **Cryptography and Information Security**
+- Master degree in University of Minho
 - I am currently focused on expanding my knowledge with new technologies and languages.

 ### Top Languages Used